JoinColony/colonyJS/packages/colony-js/docs/api/interfaces/StreamingPaymentsClientV1.md

 ___

-### stakedExpenditureEvents
+### streamingPaymentsEvents

-• **stakedExpenditureEvents**: `StreamingPaymentsEvents`
+• **streamingPaymentsEvents**: `StreamingPaymentsEvents`

-The stakedExpenditureEvents contract supports all events across all versions.
+The streamingPaymentsEvents contract supports all events across all versions.
 Isn't that amazing?
 It's an ethers contract with only events to filter

 #### Inherited from

-AugmentedStreamingPayments.stakedExpenditureEvents
+AugmentedStreamingPayments.streamingPaymentsEvents

 ## Methods